 Giving exclusive attention with the help of a customer segmentation strategy can become your strongest USP.
 This, with time, becomes your brand identity along with improving your brand visibility.

-In a nutshell, the customer segmentation strategy helps you gain goodwill and makes you more authentic, credible, and reliable.
+In a nutshell, the customer classification strategy helps you gain goodwill and makes you more authentic, credible, and reliable.

 4. Enhances Customer Relationship